muhammadnadeem7833/RISC-V-VPU/RISC-V Toolchain/README.md

   - **Press `Ctrl+S` to save.
 Then press `Ctrl+X` to exit.**

-  - **To apply the changes in the `.bashrc` file we made, run the following command on the terminal:**
+  - **To apply the changes we made in the `.bashrc` file, run the following command on the terminal:**

     ``` shell
     source ~/.bashrc